Positional information readout in $Ca^{2+}$ signaling

-We start with the case of a diffusible kinase.
-Consider a single Ca$^{2+}$ released into the cell interior at $x=0$, Fig.~\ref{fig:scheme}a.
-We will neglect possible intermediate steps and assume that it can associate directly with a kinase.
-After binding Ca$^{2+}$, the kinase is active and can phosphorylate target proteins at rate $\nu_p$.
-The Ca$^{2+}$ can dissociate from the kinase at rate $\nu_d$.
+We start with the case of a diffusible kinase, which we assume to be abundant.
+In this case, different Ca$^{2+}$ ions are independent of each other as they do not compete for binding sites and we consider first a single Ca$^{2+}$ released into the cell interior at $x=0$, Fig.~\ref{fig:scheme}a.
+Below, we will use the results for a single Ca$^{2+}$ ion to treat the case of Ca$^{2+}$ puffs.
+We assume direct association of the Ca$^{2+}$ ion with the kinase at rate $\nu_a$.
+After binding Ca$^{2+}$, the kinase is active and phosphorylates target proteins at rate $\nu_p$.
+Ca$^{2+}$ dissociates from the kinase at rate $\nu_d$.
 Free Ca$^{2+}$ is lost from the system at rate $\nu_l$.
 The diffusion constants of Ca$^{2+}$ and the kinase are $D_C$ and $D_K$, respectively.
-For simplicity, we will assume that the kinases form a reservoir, such that there is a constant association rate $\nu_a$ of Ca$^{2+}$ with a kinase.
-Finally, we specify the geometry: the membrane is located at $y=0$ and extends infinitely into the $x$-direction.
-We neglect the dynamics in the $z$-direction and the intracellular space is the half-space with $y<0$.
-By abuse of terminology, we will call this the calmodulin scenario and refer to the kinase as calmodulin (CaM).
+Finally, we specify the geometry: the membrane is located at $z=0$ and extends infinitely into the $x$-direction.
+We neglect the dynamics in the $z$-direction and the intracellular space is the half-space with $z\ge0$.
+We will call this the calmodulin (CaM) scenario.

+For further analysis, we consider the case, in which the rate of target protein dephosphorylation is significantly lower than the overall rate at which a Ca$^{2+}$ ion leaves the system.
+In this way, all target proteins that have been phosphorylated as a consequence of Ca$^{2+}$ entry remain so at the time the ion is lost.
+We furthermore neglect any motion of the target proteins and are interested in the distribution of the phosphorylation events along the $x$-axis that have occurred before the Ca$^{2+}$ ion is lost.
+This amounts to averaging the response over time.
+We then consider the average position of the phosphorylation events along the $x$-axis, $\hat x$, as the estimated position of Ca$^{2+}$ release.